Table of Contents

 [9] The Egyptians chased them with all the horses and war-chariots of Pharaoh, his horsemen and his army, and they overtook them as they camped by the sea, beside Pi-hahiroth, in front of Baal-zephon.
 [13] Then Moses said to the people, “Do not be afraid!
 Take your stand [be firm and confident and undismayed] and see the salvation of the LORD which He will accomplish for you today; for those Egyptians whom you have seen today, you will never see again.
 [14] The LORD will fight for you while you [only need to] keep silent and remain calm.”
 [15] The LORD said to Moses, “Why do you cry to Me?
 Tell the sons of Israel to move forward [toward the sea].
 [16] As for you, lift up your staff and stretch out your hand over the sea and divide it, so that the sons of Israel may go through the middle of the sea on dry land.
 [17] As for Me, hear this: I will harden the hearts of the Egyptians, and they will go in [the sea] after them; and I will be glorified and honored through Pharaoh and all his army, and his war-chariots and his horsemen.
 [18] And the Egyptians shall know [without any doubt] and acknowledge that I am the LORD, when I am glorified and honored through Pharaoh, through his war-chariots and his charioteers.”
 Exodus 14:3-4,9,13-18 AMP

 God guided the Israelites to the exact place he wanted them to be, right on the edge of the Red Sea.
-With the water at their backs, and Pharaoh and the Egyptians bearing down on them, it was only God who could provide a way it.
+With the water at their backs, and Pharaoh and the Egyptians bearing down on them, it was only God who could provide a way out.

 This experience can occur in our lives from time to time.
 We feel as if we are in an impossible situation, just for God to show us how powerful he is.